rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 ### [2] Principle of Instantiation

 - Every `Thing` is the implication of an existential proposition.
-- The _meaning_ of existential propositions, as defined, exists.

 ### [3] Principle of Non-Exclusive Implication